simonspa/ganthem/README.md

     sudo modprobe usbserial vendor=0x0fcf product=0x1008

+There is a shell script (getlatest.sh) to initialize and execute the ganthem update mode.

 The vendor and product id above belong to a Garmin Forerunner 310XT device, the only tested one.
 If you have a different device and want to give it a try, check for the ids using

     lsusb -v